geflx/UFV_C_Google_Pagerank/README.md

 ## Conclusions

-This implementation of the"Power Method" was pretty challenging and fun, so as a first semester college work it was really awesome to do.
+This implementation of the"Power Method" was pretty challenging and fun, so as a first-semester college work it was really awesome to do.

 ## Team
 - Gabriel Félix